-The work of Multicultural Programs is anchored in Georgia State University’s mission statement of educating students to participate in a global economy with individuals different from themselves.
-To assist students in successfully engaging in this global process, Multicultural Programs provides opportunities for intentional, meaningful programming and dialogue in an effort for students to learn more about themselves and others.
-Inherent in the success of Intercultural Relations programming is the need for IR to collaborate not only with units inside the Division of Student Affairs but also units and departments within all divisions and colleges across the University.
+The Multicultural Center is anchored in Georgia State University’s mission statement of educating students to participate in a global economy with individuals different from themselves.
+To assist students in successfully engaging in this global process, The Multicultural Center provides opportunities for intentional, meaningful programming and dialogue in an effort for students to learn more about themselves and others.

 The Multicultural Center is a unique place to learn, grow, and explore.
 It is a place where every member of Georgia State University’s diverse community can come and share in the promotion of cross-cultural interaction, awareness, communication, dialogue, and mutual learning through the integration of engaging activities and programs that allow individuals from various cultures, who may hold different social identities, to engage in meaningful interactions and experiences.
 The Multicultural Center houses an expanding library of cultural resources.
 It is also available to the Georgia State University community for reservations Monday through Friday from 9 a.m. to 5 p.m.